rankutah/blog/sites/rank-utah/content/utah-local-seo-strategy.md

 **Compress before you upload**

 - Quick option: compress JPG/PNG files with https://tinyjpg.com/ (or TinyPNG).
-- If you upload lots of images, consider a repeatable workflow.
-You can also ask an AI tool to help you write a small script that fits your exact setup.
+- If you upload lots of images, it helps to have a simple process you reuse each time.
+If you want, an AI tool can help you create a simple helper to resize and compress them.

 **Example: batch resize/compress on Mac or Linux (ImageMagick)**